-That is true, but what makes Meteora so special is that, upon the weathered rocks, you can see several Orthodox monasteries.
-The monasteries look like they are suspended in the air, which is where their Greek name comes from.
+This is true, but what makes Meteora so special is that, on top of the weathered rocks, monks have built several monasteries.
+The monasteries look like they are suspended in the air – which is where their Greek name, Meteora, comes from.

-According to some sources, at least 30 monasteries were built all around Meteora over the centuries.
-Six of them, including the Great Meteoron, are still functioning today.
-All the others have closed down, and you can see some of the remains.
+According to some sources, at least 30 Eastern Orthodox monasteries were built all around Meteora over the centuries.
+Six of them are still functioning today, and you can visit them all.

 Where is Meteora in Greece?

 Meteora is in the region called Thessaly, in Northern Greece.
 The closest town to Meteora is Kalambaka, a 10-minute drive from the monasteries.
 It’s a small town with plenty of hotels and apartments, several good tavernas, a few interesting museums, and everything else a visitor would need.

 Kalambaka is not super close to most other famous places in Greece.
 As an example, it is located 353 kms (220 miles) from Athens, 234 kms (145 miles) from Thessaloniki and 231 kms (143 miles) from Ancient Delphi.

 Understandably, many visitors wonder if travelling to Meteora is worth the time and the effort.
 In my opinion, it absolutely does!
 It’s a magical destination, and it should definitely be part of your itinerary in Greece.

 How to visit Meteora and the Holy Monasteries